/// Evasive Self-Defense Guide For The Untrained [updated]

 If evading a confrontation is unavoidable, escape is the next best and most logical tactic.
 Get in the habit of mapping basic escape routes of wherever you may be for; areas of police presence, crowded places, public transportation, taxi stops, stores and hiding spots.

-It doesn’t have to be complex or too specific, just mental notes of certain places to go and how to get there in case of danger.
+It doesn’t have to be complex or fully detailed, just mental notes of certain places to go and how to get there in case of danger.
 Having this basic information handy will give you a strategic sense of direction instead of running nowhere fast.

 PRO TIP : Simplistically, just running away and getting distance from the potential aggressor is the best move.

-Traveling with a partner or as a group is the most effective deterrent against muggings and violent advances.
+Traveling with a partner or as a group is the most effective deterrent against muggings and violent advances from the local population.

-If traveling solo in a seemingly unsafe urban environment, just being within close proximity to a group of other foreigners or even “safe” locals (families, couples, people in uniform) will reduce the odds of an attack.
+If traveling solo in a seemingly unsafe urban environment, just being within close proximity to a group of other foreigners or even “safe” locals (families, couples, people in uniform) will greatly reduce the risk of an attack.

 This concept of “cultural camouflage” is more than physical appearance, mannerisms also play a role in blending in.
 Observe, learn and imitate.